mayershoc/loco/README.md

 For more details, we refer to our [paper](https://mediatum.ub.tum.de/doc/1578845/1578845.pdf).
 If you use LOCO for your research, please consider citeing our work ([Bibtex](https://mediatum.ub.tum.de/export/1578845/bibtex)).

+### Quick Start
+This repository is tested using Python 3.8 & pip3.
+- Clone the repo `git clone https://github.com/tum-fml/loco`
+- Download the dataset manually or use the provided [script]('utils/download.sh')
+- Install the dependencies `pip3 install -r requirements.txt`
+- Spin up [Jupyter Lab](https://jupyter.org/) and run the demo notebook.

 ## Dataset
 ### Data
 The annotated dataset can be downloaded [here](https://go.mytum.de/239870).
 Furthermore, we also provide additional data (not annotated) [here](http://go.mytum.de/928009).